-The proposal regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the two nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
+The proposal regarding the election of a director requires the approval of a plurality of the votes cast.
+This means that the nominee receiving the highest number of affirmative "FOR" votes will be elected as a Class III Director.
 Votes withheld and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.